-Vincent has worked in Australia on different coral reef restoration projects as well as Crown of Thorns culling missions, the predatory starfish that has the ability to decimate coral reefs.
+Vincent Chalias has worked in Australia on different coral reef restoration projects.
+As well as Crown of Thorns culling mission, the predatory starfish that has the ability to decimate coral reefs.

-He is also an avid underwater photographer and his images abound in many diving and reef aquarium publications.
-Several times a year he runs courses in coral reef restoration and writes many articles for dive and reef aquarium publications.
+He is also an avid underwater photographer.
+His images abound in many diving and reef aquarium publications.
+Several times a year, he runs courses in coral reef restoration and writes many articles for dive and reef aquarium publications.

-Vincent is a very welcome addition to the SeaTrek stable of experts and is very much looking forward to showing our guests the beauty and complexity that exists among the coral reefs of Raja Ampat
+Vincent is a very welcome addition to the SeaTrek stable of experts.
+He is passionate to show our guests the beauty and complexity of the coral reefs of Raja Ampat.